Layered Zucchini Corn Casserole is Southern-inspired, creamy, cheesy and the perfect way to enjoy a summer vegetable bounty!

 One thing Southerners do better–more than anyone else in the world–are casseroles and they do them with such love.
 When someone is in need, their food situation is one of the first things addressed.
 A great Southern casserole will most likely be heading that needy person’s way.

 It seems I’ve had a lot of leftover grilled zucchini in my life lately.
 I had to redo a couple of sliced zucchini shots for my Cream Cheese and Artichoke Stuffed Tomatoes and Grilled Zucchini post and had plain sliced zucchini afterward so I grilled it for a purpose I had not yet determined.

 - Alternately, you can slice the zucchini then saute or roast until crisp-tender.
-Zucchini needs to be cooked a bit before placing in the casserole as it brings out the delicate flavor.
+Zucchini needs to be cooked a bit before placing in the casserole as cooking brings out the delicate flavor.

-I used frozen corn but use fresh if possible.
+- I used frozen corn but use fresh if possible.
 The corn is starting to look amazing at the local markets.
 Some grilled corn is definitely on our menu this Fourth of July!

-In addition to all this creamy, cheesy veggie goodness is fresh jalapeño for a little heat.
+- In addition to all this creamy, cheesy veggie goodness is fresh jalapeño for a little heat.
 Leave it out or use mild canned diced green chiles or sweet bell pepper if you don’t like spicy food.

-Two things a proper creamy Southern casserole needs that you don’t want to skimp on are mayonnaise and a butter cracker topping (such as Ritz or Townhouse crackers).
-And cheese.
-Must have cheese!
+- Two things a proper creamy Southern casserole needs that you don’t want to skimp on are mayonnaise and a butter cracker topping (such as Ritz or Townhouse crackers).

 Layered Zucchini Corn Casserole is rich and wonderful!
 After all, it’s Southern!
 Now let’s eat!